Alejandro-Galan/MUSCAT-baseline/README.md

 ## About

-This repository is a modification of Alfaro-Contreras et al. work ["A Transformer Approach For Polyphonic Audio-To-Score Transcription"](https://github.com/mariaalfaroc/a2s-transformer).
+This repository is a modification of the _Alfaro-Contreras et al._ work: ["A Transformer Approach For Polyphonic Audio-To-Score Transcription"](https://github.com/mariaalfaroc/a2s-transformer).
 It pretends to serve as an initial baseline to the real music audio dataset _MUSCUTS_.

 This dataset is a subset of the _MUSCAT_ dataset.
 Each sample is an approximately 30-second cut from a longer song.
 The dataset can be downloaded and more information can be found at the following [link](https://grfia.dlsi.ua.es/muscat/).